pugjs/react-jade/README.md

 ### React Components with Jade

 It is important to remember that `react-jade` returns a reference to a React instance and not a string.
-Tags inside jade must exist within the React namespace, if a tag doesn't exist it will default to `React.DOM.div` (See [list of implemented tags](http://facebook.github.io/react/docs/tags-and-attributes.html)).
+Tags inside jade must exist within the React namespace, if a tag doesn't exist it will error (See [list of implemented tags](http://facebook.github.io/react/docs/tags-and-attributes.html)).

-You can define your own "tags" inside your jade by passing a second argument to your template function, `components`.
+You can define your own "tags" inside your jade by passing a second argument to your template function, `resolver`.

 #### Example